Vince Welnick

-Vincent Leo Welnick (February 21, 1951 – June 2, 2006) was an American keyboardist-singer-songwriter best known for playing with the band The Tubes during the 1970s and 1980s and with the Grateful Dead in the 1990s.
+Vincent Leo Welnick (February 21, 1951 – June 2, 2006) was an American keyboardist and singer-songwriter, best known for playing with the band The Tubes during the 1970s and 1980s and with the Grateful Dead in the 1990s.
 He was inducted into the Rock and Roll Hall of Fame in 1994 as a member of the Grateful Dead.

 Music career

 Welnick was born in Phoenix, Arizona, the great-grandson of Prussian immigrants.
 He started playing keyboards as a teenager.
 He joined a band, the Beans, which eventually morphed into the Tubes, a San Francisco-based theater rock band popular in the late 1970s and early 1980s and noted for early live performances that combined lewd quasi-pornography with wild satires of media, consumerism and politics.